eatplanted/hiring-challenges/nocode-challenge/README.md

 #### UI Part

-- Provide a dashboard in appsmith that allows seeing all articles and the information available on each article.
+- Provide a dashboard in uibakery that allows seeing all articles and the information available on each article.
 (You can use insertArticles as a template to insert more articles).
 Users need to be able to filter by article internalName, SKU.

-- Provide a user interface built in appsmith that allows entering new articles (don't worry about article categories or feature types, they already exist).
+- Provide a user interface built in uibakery that allows entering new articles (don't worry about article categories or feature types, they already exist).
 Make sure that if a user enters an article record this record is complete.
 You can even validate feature values using the regex expression contained in the feature type definition schema (bonus points).
 How did you address data integrity and usability?

 - Add the possibility to enter translated features to the UI above (bonus points).